joaopalmeiro/cookiecutter-jupyter-book/README.md

 # cookiecutter-jupyter-book

 A minimal and opinionated [Cookiecutter](https://github.com/cookiecutter/cookiecutter) template for bootstrapping [Jupyter Book](http://jupyterbook.org/) projects.
 It is based on the [`cookiecutter-jupyter-book`](https://github.com/executablebooks/cookiecutter-jupyter-book) template.
+You can check out a demo [here](https://joaopalmeiro.github.io/cookiecutter-jupyter-book/).

 ## Quickstart